What is agentful?

 Development Workflow

-The typical agentful workflow follows this pattern:
+The typical workflow is progressive:

 Create a structured product spec in .claude/product/: